-C. Aggressive Pruning by Engaging Task Dropping
+5.4.
+Aggressive Pruning by Dynamically Engaging Task Dropping

 To maximize robustness of the system, the aggression of the pruning mechanism has to be dynamically adjusted in reaction to the level of oversubscription in the HC system.
-The pruning mechanism considers the number of tasks missed their deadlines since the past mapping event as an indicator of the oversubscription level in the system.
+The pruning mechanism considers the number of tasks missed that their deadlines since the past mapping event as an indicator of the oversubscription level in the system.
 We use the identified oversubscription level as a toggle that transitions the pruner to task dropping mode.
 However, in this case, the pruner can potentially toggle to dropping mode as a result of an acute spike in task-arrival, and not a sustained oversubscription state.

-To judge the oversubscription state in the system, the pruner operates based on moving weighted average number of tasks that missed their deadlines during the past mapping events.
+To judge the oversubscription state in the system, the pruner operates based on a moving weighted average number of tasks that missed their deadlines during the past mapping events.
 Let d{τ} the oversubscription level of the HC system at mapping event τ ; and μ{τ} the number of tasks missing their deadline since the past mapping event.
 Parameter λ is tunable and is determined based on the relative weight assigned to the past events.
-The oversubscription level is the calculated based on Equation 8.
+The oversubscription level is the calculated based on Equation 11.
 In the experiment section, we analyze the impact of lambda and determine an appropriate value for it.

-$$d{\tau} = \mu{\tau} \cdot \lambda + d{\tau-1} \cdot (1-\lambda) \tag{8}$$ between the on and off values.
-For instance, if oversubscription level two or higher signals starting dropping, oversubscription value 1.6 or lower signals stopping it.
+$$d{\tau} = \mu{\tau} \cdot \lambda + d{\tau-1} \cdot (1-\lambda) \tag{11}$$

 Another potential concern is minor fluctuations about the toggle switching the dropping off and then back on.
-We employ a Schmitt Trigger [33] to prevent minor fluctuations around dropping toggle.
+We employ a Schmitt Trigger^[37] to prevent minor fluctuations around dropping toggle.
 We set separate on and off values for the dropping toggle.
-Based on our initial experiments, we determined the Schmitt Trigger to have 20% separation
+Based on our initial experiments, we determined the Schmitt Trigger to have 20% separation between the on and off values.
+For instance, if oversubscription level two or higher signals starting dropping, oversubscription value 1.6 or lower signals stopping it.